tarides/training-oxcaml/slides/offsite.md

 * Modes as parameters or results
   - Past modal axis, modes as types, input and output requirements
   - Future modal axis: behaviour guarantee rather than input requirement
-* Futured closure can't capture above its mode, or past mode, except highest
+* The higher the closure, the lower the capture

 ---
 # Shortened `Basement.Capsule` from `base`